Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Collision-Avoidance Optimal Control

 where ${\bar{\Sigma}}_{0}$ denotes the state uncertainty matrix at the beginning of the prediction horizon, and $A_k$ and $C_k$ are obtained from the sensitivities of the discrete-time system simulation:

-While the uncertainty dynamics \eqref{eq:dynamics_ellipsoid_lin} is exact for linear systems, for nonlinear systems, a truncation error is introduced.
-This error can be bounded and \eqref{eq:dynamics_ellipsoid_lin_step} can be modified to obtain a conservative over-approximation~\cite{Koller2018,Houska2011, Leeman2023}.
+While the uncertainty dynamics \eqref{eq:dynamics_ellipsoid_lin} are exact for linear systems, for nonlinear systems, a truncation error is introduced.
+This error can be bounded and \eqref{eq:dynamics_ellipsoid_lin} can be modified to obtain a conservative over-approximation~\cite{Koller2018,Houska2011, Leeman2023}.
+The discrete-time robust collision-avoidance \gls{ocp} can be stated as